 - Deposit your US dollars to Global IME Bank (located within the Immigration Department) along with your trekking agency's letterhead containing the serial numbers of each bill.
 Collect the deposit slip.

-- Agency Verification: Present your agency's up-to-date guide insurance, tax clearance certificate, and valid authority certificate from the central bank for verification.
+- Present your agency's up-to-date guide insurance, tax clearance certificate, and valid authority certificate from the central bank for verification.

 - Initial Verification: The first officer will verify the trekker details submitted online against your passport information and print a new slip.